Catalyzing Clinical Diagnostic Pipelines Through Volumetric Medical Image Segmentation Using Deep Neural Networks: Past, Present, & Future: Background

 \section{Background}

-For the automated analysis of medical images, a few common features include image element (pixel/voxel) intensity, gradient magnitudes, and texture measures \cite[pg.
+In the domain of automated medical image analysis, a few common features include image element (pixel/voxel) intensity, gradient magnitudes, and texture measures \cite[pg.
 73]{Royan2012}.
 Broadly speaking, segmentation algorithms can be grouped into one of three categories: classification-based, which assigns class labels to individual image elements, computing the segmentation mask directly; edge-based, which uses inter-region similarity to compute segmentation maps; and region-based, which uses intra-region similarity to compute segmentation maps \cite[pg.
 73]{Royan2012}.
 Segmentation algorithms can also be characterized by the type of information explicitly considered.
 Low-level methods compute segmentation masks or boundaries directly from image elements, generally without consideration of the broader context from which the images are derived.
 In contrast, high-level methods make use of information such as the shape or texture of the target segmentation object, using this information to fit sophisticated mathematical models to the data to yield segmentation results.